Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines1.md

     2. Because the workflow is only sent to the server with `ct.dispatch`, calling `workflow(atoms)` would run the workflow as a normal function without Covalent having any role.

     3. You don't need to set `wait=True` in practice.
 Once you call `ct.dispatch`, the workflow will begin running.
 The `ct.get_result` function is used to fetch the workflow status and results from the server.

-    !!!
-Tip

-        Covalent has several [configuration parameters](https://docs.covalent.xyz/docs/user-documentation/how-to/customization/) of its own that can influence runtime behavior.
-For instance, the `opt.traj` file containing the optimization trajectory that was written out by `relax_job` will be stored in Covalent's `workdir` location: `#!Python ct.get_config()["executors"]["dask"]["workdir"]`.

 === "Parsl"